avaneev/prvhash/README.md

 ## Description ##

-Here is the author's vision on how the core hash function works (in actuality, coming up with this solution was accompanied with a lot of trial and error).
+Here is the author's vision on how the core hash function works.
+In actuality, coming up with this solution was accompanied with a lot of trial and error.
+It was especially hard to find a better "hashing finalization" solution.

 	Seed *= lcg; // Multiply random by random.
 Non-linearity induced due to truncation. uint32_t* const hc = (uint32_t*) &Hash[ hpos ]; // Take the address of the hash word.